Sgt. William Clinton Alford

 In July 1944, William was selected for shipment to Japan and taken to the Port Area of Manila.
-On July 4, 1944, he was boarded onto the Canadian Inventor.
-The ship sailed but returned to Manila for boiler repairs.
-On July 16th, the ship sailed again.
-This time it fell behind the other ships in its convoy until it was left behind.
+On July 4, 1944, he was boarded onto the Canadian Inventor which sailed but returned to Manila for boiler repairs.
+On July 16th, the ship sailed again, but this time it fell behind the other ships in the convoy until it was left behind.

 The Canadian Inventor arrived at Takao, Formosa, on July 23rd and remained in port for ten days while salt was loaded.
 On August 4th, it sailed along the west coast of Formosa for Keelung Harbor arriving there the next day.
 It remained there for twelve days while more repairs were made to its boiler.
 On August 17th, the ship sailed nut neat the Ryukyu Islands, north of Formosa, it once again had boiler problems.
 This time it made its way to for Naha, Okinawa.
 Again repairs were made before the Canadian Inventor arrived at Moji, Japan on September 1st.

 What William remembered about the trip to Japan was that he was very hot and hungry, and that the conditions inside the hold were filthy.
 After arriving at Moji, William was sent to Fukuoka #5 which was also known as Omine Machi.
 The POWs in this camp worked in a coal mine.